ISSN: 2772-4859

 Publisher: BenchCouncil Press

-For each manuscript, editors are required to invite at least two reviewers who have no conflicts of interest with the authors.
-After the reviewers complete their evaluations, the editor can make a decision based on their recommendations.
+① For each manuscript, editors are required to invite at least two reviewers who have no conflicts of interest with the authors(reviewers should be in different institutions with the authors).

 This journal employs a double-anonymized review process, meaning that authors’ identities are concealed from reviewers, and vice versa.
 The editorial office conducts an initial screening to ensure authors comply with this requirement, so editors do not need to spend time checking it.
 However, if an editor discovers that authors have revealed their names or affiliations in the “Manuscript Page Without Author Identifiers,” which violates this rule, they should immediately contact the editorial office and suspend the review process.